your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 _Wondrous item, uncommon (requires attunement)_

 While wearing this helm, you can use an action to cast the _Detect Thoughts_ spell (save DC 13) from it.
 As long as you maintain concentration on the spell, you can use a bonus action to send a telepathic message to a creature you are focused on.
-It can reply—using a bonus action to do so—while your focus on it continues.
+It can reply — using a bonus action to do so — while your focus on it continues.

 While focusing on a creature with _Detect Thoughts_, you can use an action to cast the _Suggestion_ spell (save DC 13) from the helm on that creature.
 Once used, the _Suggestion_ property can't be used again until the next dawn.